-Interactions were called using version 0.1.4 of the CHiCAGO pipeline (Cairns et al., 2016) based on two biological replicates for each cell type that were normalised and combined as part of the pipeline.
-CHiCAGO incorporates a convolution background model, which emcompasses the ‘Brownian’ (real, but expected interactions) and ‘technical’ (assay and sequencing artefacts) components, and a weighted false discovery control procedure trained on interaction distance.
+Interactions were called at the level of individual HindIII fragments using version 0.1.4 of the CHiCAGO pipeline (Cairns et al., 2016) based on two biological replicates for each cell type that were normalised and combined as part of the pipeline.
+CHiCAGO incorporates a convolution background model, which emcompasses the ‘Brownian’ (real, but expected interactions) and ‘technical’ (assay and sequencing artefacts) components, and a weighted multiple testing correction procedure trained on interaction distance.
 CHiCAGO interaction scores correspond to –log-transformed, weighted p-values for each fragment read pair.
-A score threshold of 12 was used (corresponding to a threshold of 5 in Chicago v1.0.0+ due to a soft-thresholding procedure introduced in this version).
+A score threshold of 12 was used (equivalent to a threshold of 5 in Chicago v1.0.0+ due to a soft-thresholding procedure introduced in this version).
+This threshold was chosen empirically based on balancing the enrichment for chromatin marks at PIRs with the overall number of detected interactions.
 Additionally, interactions with scores between 11 and 12 were included in the analysis if they scored above 12 in the other cell type.
-Downstream analyses focused on 15,296 captured protein-coding promoters.

 RNA-sequencing libraries and analysis